Welcome to Abort67’s privacy notice.

 EDUCATIONAL DISPLAY FILMING – The Use of Body Worn Video/Audio Cameras

-Our Educational TRUCK is equipped with security cameras for the recording of the surrounding area whilst out on the streets.
-Members of the public may be inadvertently captured in this recording.
-Video is held for an indefinite period on a secure, encrypted server so that proof or disproof of any claims of illegal activity by Abort67 or of the public can be substantiated.
+Abort67 Educational TRUCK is equipped with video and audio cameras for the recording of the surrounding area whilst out on the streets.
+They are used under the lawful basis of legitimate interest and recordings may be used to publish information for journalistic purposes in the public interest.
+The cameras are also used under legitimate interest for the security and protection of the vehicle, driver and any passenger.
+Footage may be used to provide evidence of any unlawful behaviour to the necessary authorities or other legal bodies as required.
+Recordings are held for an indefinite period on a secure, encrypted server so that proof or disproof of any claims of illegal activity by Abort67 or of the public can be substantiated.

 From time to time we will process your information or pass it to a third party with whom Abort67 has a Data Processor Agreement in place to facilitate the above activities, for example to a mailing house who send out newsletters on behalf of Abort67, or a payment processing company who handles electronic donations.